Travel and Sea Sickness

 Motion sickness treatments

 There are a couple of treatments available for motion sickness available over the counter at pharmacies, without a prescription.
 These are suitable for more severe cases of motion sickness, and should be used before you set off on your journey, rather than after any symptoms have developed.

 Hyoscine hydrobromide is considered an effective treatment for preventing motion sickness.
 It’s available in tablet form, and works by blocking some of the conflicting signals sent to your brain by your vestibular system.
-You have to take the tablets around half an hour before travelling, and the effects usually last for up to six hours.
+You have to take the tablets around 30-60 minutes before travelling, and the effects can last for up to six hours.